drink-this/drink-this-backend/README.md

 #### How to run Test Suite

-To run the full test suite, simply run `bundle exec rspec`
+To run the full test suite, simply run `bundle exec rspec`.
 <!-- link to wiki -->
 Gems required for testing:
 - [faker](https://github.com/faker-ruby/faker)